Administrator: Alicia Mumma | Lic. #C06PA0101 (727) 376-2330 staecc@aol.com

 Hi, my name is Deana Azzue, and I will be teaching in the two year old classroom this year.
 I have retained my CDA and am always looking forward to continuing my education.I am married to my high school sweetheart, Vincent Azzue, and we have lived in the Pasco area for over twenty five years.
 We raised our family and opened my husband’s optometric practice in 2002.I look forward to a wonderful year with my colleagues and children of STAECC.

-Amanda Brandenburg (EC3 Assistant)
+Amanda Brandenburg (EC3 Teacher)

-Hi, my name is Amanda Brandenburg and I am the EC3 assistant.
+Hi, my name is Amanda Brandenburg and I am an EC3 teacher.
 I was born in South Bend, IN and moved to Florida after graduation from Ball State University in Muncie, IN., with a Bachelors degree.
 After graduating college, Amanda worked as a pacemaker and Implantable Cardioverter Defibrillator (ICD) technician at a local hospital.
 After finding the love of her life, Marcus, she married and had three children.
 Sam, Sara and Paige are all graduates of STAECC.
 Amanda joined STAECC in 2018 as a teacher assistant to the 3’s class.

 Magda Grabowski (EC2 Assistant)